A Vertical History · Ten Layers · 1.1 Billion Years

 Trinity Church bans Black burials.
 1697.

 The city designates a plot outside the palisade.
+On a hill.
+On bedrock.

+Discovered 1991.
 During construction of a federal building.
+National Monument, 2003.

 Buried beneath the city for three centuries.
+Rediscovered by accident.

 Daniel D. Badger.
 James Bogardus.